reshadmrrr/reshadmrrr/README.md

 <h3>Hi there 👋</h3>

 <p>Hi, I'm Monayam Reshad.
-Currently, I'm pursuing my bachelor's degree on Computer Science and Engineering.</p>
+Currently, a Software Engineer trying to add value to peoples life.</p>

 <p>📫 Here's how you can reach me: ...</p>
 <p>